Bridge Workshop Frequently Asked Questions

 Students who identify as African American/Black, Hispanic/Latinx, Native American/Indian, and Pacific Islander.
-Representation in STEM fields for these ethnic groups has traditionally been much lower than it should be based on the ethnic composition of our general population.
+Representation in STEM fields from these ethnic groups has traditionally been low based on the ethnic composition of the general population.
 Please review the NSF Program Solicitation for more information.

 Why should I attend Bridge rather than continue my vacation or job for an extra week before school starts?

 This workshop is an investment for your future.
-You will meet and make friends with other students interested in the STEM + Health Care fields and learn about opportunities & resources available for you to take advantage of.
+You will meet and make friends with other students interested in the STEM + Health Care fields and learn about opportunities & resources available to you.

 What will I learn?

 Sessions will be held on career planning, time management, study skills, stress management, and much more.
 Classroom sessions will be held on “How to Succeed in Math and Chemistry.”
-Current WSU students will serve as Bridge Leaders and peer mentors throughout the academic school year for our incoming LSAMP & STARS students.
-They can speak about life on the WSU campus and answer any questions students may have.
+Current WSU students will serve as Bridge Leaders and peer mentors throughout the academic school year for our incoming LSAMP students.
+They can speak about life on the WSU campus and answer any questions you might have.

 When is Bridge?

-Note: Fall Move-In is Friday, August 13th – Monday, August 16th, 2021.
-We recommend all our students to arrive early to campus to avoid large crowds and create a better move into your permanently assigned residence hall.
+Note: We recommend all our LSAMP students arrive early to campus for fall move-in to residence halls, to avoid large crowds and create an easier transition to your assigned residence hall.

 What are the fees?